 A lassi is what we, these days call a smoothie, but it is a fruit and yogurt-based one with a very specific and traditional flavor profile.
 So it’s a traditional yogurt-based drink that originated in India.
 There are several different kinds of lassi, and there are even several kinds of fruit lassi, but the most famous has got to be the Mango Lassi.
 Really, it’s just mango and yogurt blended together.
 And if the yogurt is really thick, I like to add a touch of milk just so it will be drinkable consistency.
 Optional, of course.
 It’s all Easy peasy.

-I also recently found out I’ve been making my Lassis “wrong”. forever!
-First, the little greenish, reddish Mango isn’t the best mangos to use, but what are ya gonna do…that’s all that’s available at my store.
+I also recently found out I’ve been making my Lassis “wrong” forever!
+First, the little greenish-reddish Mango isn’t the best mango to use, but what are ya gonna do…that’s all that’s available at my store.
 I’ll just be making do, but canned or frozen pulp is supposed to be the way to go if you can’t get great mangos.
 You can pick it up at an Indian or Asian Market.
-Still, this makes a nice, available and very delicious Lassi.
+Still, this makes a nice, available, and very delicious Lassi.

 Making Mango Lassi:

 When you cut your mangoes, there is a large flat seed that runs from top to bottom.
-You can only cut os much off; the fruit gets hard and crispy near the seed.
+You can only cut so much off; the fruit gets hard and crispy near the seed.
 Just shave off the “cheeks” being careful because the mangos can be very slippery then get the “edges.”
-Don’t cut the mango.
-Just hold it in your palm, cut side out, and slide it down the side of the blender pressing in as you do.
+Don’t try to cut the mango flesh; just hold it in your palm, cut side out, and slide it down the side of the blender pressing in as you do.
 The lip of the blender will separate the fruit from the skin.

 Saving Money on Mango Lassi: